 Song Outro Or Coda

-The Outro is the point of the song where you begin to signal that the end of the song is approaching.
+The Outro is the point of the song where you begin to signal that the end is approaching.

 The outro is normally not a new section but will repeat the verse or chorus in a way that is different than before.